AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Provides predictable and consistent ultra-high computing, storage, and network performance with the use of the fast path acceleration based on the third-generation X-Dragon architecture.
 -   Provides dedicated hardware resources and physical isolation.
--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
--   Supports ESSDs.
+-   Supports ESSDs only.
 -   Offers a CPU-to-memory ratio of 1:2.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz.
 -   Provides ultra-high network performance with a packet forwarding rate of 24,000 Kpps.
 -   Supports VPCs only.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Scenarios that have high security and regulatory requirements, such as deploying core database services
     -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack